TheBeachMaster/katacoda-scenarios/ace-addons/getstarted.md

 Next you need to install the CLI that allows you to scaffold ACE applications:

 `npm i -g atlas-connect`{{execute}}

-> This has been done for you in this environment

 Next, we need to create new ACE application